Company

 Spear’s Review

-The first female editor of pre-eminent business newspaper the Financial Times, Roula Khalaf helps set the agenda for the City of London.
+The first female editor of the Financial Times, Roula Khalaf steers one of the world’s most influential business publications and helps set the agenda for the City of London.

 Khalaf has been credited with broadening the appeal of the stalwart publication.
 In an interview with the Press Gazette, she explained, ‘I think that we may have been too narrow in the past in what we consider to be an FT story.
 Because an FT story is a story that is relevant to our readers.